smartobjectoriented/so3/doc/source/so3_jtag_rpi4.rst

 |image8|

-One way to check is to have a look at the disassembled code :
+One way to check is to have a look at the disassembled code:

 |image9|